Chriztiaan/powersync-supabase-backend/README.md

-#### Quick Start: Local Development
+#### Quick Start: PowerSync+Supabase Local Development

-This demo can be started with local PowerSync and Supabase services.
+This demo allows you to quickstart a local PowerSync and Supabase services.

-Follow the [instructions](https://supabase.com/docs/guides/cli/getting-started) for configuring Supabase locally.

 Copy the environment variables template file